Pippi Longstocking (Shirley Temple's Storybook): Plot

 Susan Scholfield and her little sister are sent to bed by their parents.
 Susan is angry.
 She does not want to go to bed, because she is not tired.
 Susan also finds it stupid that her parents decide when she has to get up or go to school.
 She is constantly told to do things she absolutely does not feel like doing.

 Susan says that if she had it her way she would live in a big house with a monkey and a horse and a box full of gold.
 Then she would not be Susan any more, but Pippi Longstocking.
 She would be able to do whatever she wanted.
 In addition, she would have many friends, such as Tommy and Annika, two children from her neighbourhood.

 Then Susan tells Pippi's story.
 Pippi moves one day into the abandoned house next to Tommy and Annika.
 Tommy and Annika are surprised that Pippi lives there all alone, but Pippi tells them she has her monkey and her horse.

 The next day, Pippi, Tommy and Annika go to school together.
 The teacher wants to convince Pippi that she has to go to school, so she can learn something.
 But Pippi can convince her quickly that she knows everything.
 She can answer even the most difficult questions.

 Later, Pippi is visited by two policemen.
 They want to put Pippi in a children's home.
 But Pippi throws them out of her house.

 Afterwards, burglars arrive at Pippi's house.
 They want to steal Pippi's gold.
 But Pippi can persuade them to end their criminal career and do some real and honest work.
 The mother of the burglars thanks Pippi for that.
 She had been worried about her sons, and had been afraid, that it might not end well with them.

-Soon Pippi fights against the strongest man in the world, the strong Alfons.
+Soon Pippi fights against the strongest man in the world, the Mighty Adolph.
 She wins the fight.
 For the winner money she buys peanuts and popcorn for all children.

 When Pippi celebrates her birthday, she wishes her father is with her now.
 Just when Pippi has told Tommy and Annika what she wishes, her father storms into the house.
 He takes Pippi to the South Seas, Tommy and Annika join them.